Frequently Asked Questions

 Hello my name is David, but friends call me Dave.

-When not busy throwing my life away debugging Facebook applications at 4am on a random weekday, I also enjoy knitting, unicorns, rainbows, humorous postcards featuring kittens doing wacky anthropomorphic activities, binge drinking and hardcore pornography.
+When not busy throwing my life away debugging Japanese-learning applications at 4am on a random weekday, I also enjoy unicorns, rainbows, humorous postcards featuring kittens doing wacky anthropomorphic activities, binge drinking and hardcore pornography.
 Just kidding: I'm not all that much into rainbows.

 Although writing another twenty paragraphs of that self-gazing drivel would come fairly natural to me, I will suggest that anyone bored enough to want to know more, check my blog instead.